ceu-lang/ceu/doc/manual/v0.20/docs/syntax.md

 Syntax
 ======

-Follows the complete syntax of Céu Lua in a BNF-like syntax:
+Follows the complete syntax of Céu in a BNF-like syntax:

 - `A` : non terminal (starting in uppercase)
 - **`a`** : terminal (in bold and lowercase)